Hyperthyroidism (overactive thyroid)

 - Be aware of any pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do to get ready for it, such as not eat or drink for a certain amount of time.

-- Note down any symptoms you're experiencing, even if they seem unrelated to the reason you have scheduled the appointment.
+- Write down any symptoms you have, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Make a note of key personal information, including things like recent life changes, or major stresses.

-- Make a list of all medications, vitamins or supplements you're taking, especially any supplements or vitamins containing biotin.
+- Make a list of all medicines, vitamins or supplements you're taking, especially any supplements or vitamins containing biotin.

-- Write down a list of questions to ask your doctor.
+- Write down questions to ask your health care provider.

-- Are there other possible causes for my symptoms or condition?
+- Are there other possible causes?

 - What tests do I need?

-- Is my condition likely temporary or chronic?
+- Is my condition likely temporary or long lasting?

-- I have these other health conditions.
-How can I manage them together?
+- I have other health conditions.
+How can I manage these conditions together?

 - Should I see a specialist?